-China rehearses 'sealing off' Taiwan in third day of drills
+China-Taiwan: Beijing rehearses 'sealing off' island in third day of drills

 China announced the drills after top foreign leaders it was hosting - including French President Emmanuel Macron and European Commission President Ursula von der Leyen - left the country.

+Mr Macron later urged Europe not to get dragged into a confrontation between Washington and Beijing over Taiwan in remarks that have attracted some criticism.

+On his flight out of China he told reporters Europe risked getting "caught up in crises that are not ours" and this would make it harder to build "strategic autonomy".

-The drills began on Saturday after Ms Tsai had returned from her 10-day trip to the US and Central America.
+China's drills began on Saturday after Ms Tsai had returned from her 10-day trip to the US and Central America.

+Ms Pelosi's high-profile visit to Taiwan last August, while she was the US House of Representatives Speaker, was followed by four days of unprecedented military drills, which saw China fire ballistic missiles into the seas around Taiwan.
+Ms Pelosi was the highest-ranking US official to land in Taiwan since the 1990s.

 However some analysts say such military exercises may have diminishing impact over time.